 Where do we use ladder logic?

 Motor control circuits are often implemented using ladder logic.
 It is so called because the schematic representation of the control circuit resembles a ladder with two vertical rails and a number of horizontal rungs, as shown in Figure 1.
+The vertical rails are energized at two different potentials, often 120 V and ground.
+Any available low-voltage source, either AC or DC, can be used for the control circuit.

 If the motor operates at 240 V or less, it is not uncommon to obtain the control voltage directly from the power circuit, as shown in Figure 1.